 Figure 3.
 Quercetin induced LC3 turnover and activated autophagy-related genes in gastric cancer cells.
-(A) AGS and MKN28 cells were transiently transfected with pEGFP-LC3 plasmid and treated with DMSO (<0.1%), 5 $\mu$ M tamoxifen (positive control) or indicated concentrations of quercetin for 48 h.
+(A) AGS and MKN28 cells were transiently transfected with pEGFP-LC3 plasmid and treated with DMSO (<0.1%), 5 μ M tamoxifen (positive control) or indicated concentrations of quercetin for 48 h.
 GFP-LC3 positive cells were defined as that cells have five or more GFP-LC3 punctate dots.
-The percentage of GFP-LC3 positive cells with GFP-LC3 dots per cell were assessed from 100 random fields.
-(B) Immunoblot analysis of LC3 expression from lysates of AGS and MKN28 cells treated with various concentrations of quercetin for 48 h in the absence or presence of lysosomal inhibitors (E64d and pep-statin each at 10 $\mu$ g/ml).
-(C) Immunoblot analysis of Beclin 1, Atg7 and Atg12-Atg5 conjugate expression from lysates of AGS and MKN28 cells treated with various concentrations of quercetin for 48 h. $\beta$ -actin was used as the internal control.
+The percentage of GFP-LC3 positive cells with GFP-LC3 dots and the average number of GFP-LC3 dots per cell were assessed from 100 random fields.
+(B) Immunoblot analysis of LC3 expression from lysates of AGS and MKN28 cells treated with various concentrations of quercetin for 48 h in the absence or presence of lysosomal inhibitors (E64d and pepstatin each at 10 μ g/ml).
+(C) Immunoblot analysis of Beclin 1, Atg7 and Atg12-Atg5 conjugate expression from lysates of AGS and MKN28 cells treated with various concentrations of quercetin for 48 h. β -actin was used as the internal control.
 Qu, quercetin; TAM, tamoxifen.
-All data were representative of three independent experiments. \p < 0.05; \\p < 0.01; \\\p < 0.001.
+All data were representative of three independent experiments. p < 0.05; p < 0.01; p < 0.001.